-- Greek yogurt – Using full-fat Greek yogurt is ideal for the best results, but you can substitute a low fat variety with less calories or even use sour cream.
+- Greek yogurt – Using full-fat Greek yogurt is ideal for the best results, but you can substitute a low-fat variety with fewer calories or even use sour cream.

-- Lemon juice – This adds a brightness to the dip.
-You can use fresh lemon juice or a store bought variety.
+- Lemon juice – This adds brightness to the dip.
+You can use fresh lemon juice or a store-bought variety.

 - Dill – You’ll want to use fresh dill for the best flavor.
 Make sure to chop it coarsely.

 - Cucumber – You can either finely chop or use grated cucumber (grate using a box grater).
-Be sure to have a coffee filter or paper towels handy to strain and avoid having excess moisture — you don’t want to introduce too much liquid to the yogurt.
+Be sure to have a coffee filter or paper towels handy to strain and avoid having excess water — you don’t want to introduce too much water to the yogurt.
 Also, you can use any number of different cucumbers, but my preference is to use English cucumber.

 - Kosher salt – Just a bit of Kosher salt adds the bit of kick necessary to round out this sauce.

-- Garlic cloves – Be sure to mince the garlic cloves finely to avoid any large chunks.
+- Fresh Garlic cloves – Be sure to mince the raw garlic cloves finely to avoid any large chunks.

 - Heat – If you like a little spice, try adding a dash of roasted red pepper flakes or cayenne.
 For just a wee bit of heat, try black pepper.